patterns-app/patterns-devkit/README.md

     - Connect Stripe data to LTV models
     - Blend finance and macroeconomics data
-    - Export SaaS metrics to Google Sheets or Looker
+    - Export SaaS metrics to Google Sheets, Tableau, or Looker

    and much more, instantly and out of the box.
-BASIS supports the entire POP data pipeline (or "POPline"): **P**ull from external sources, **O**perate on the data, and **P**ush to end user applications.

  - **Stateless data pipelines**
    `DataFunctions` operate statelessly on immutable `DataBlocks` for guaranteed reproducibility